-(b) The trial court has discretion6 to grant a continuance of a trial [or a dispositive motion] setting for a maximum length of twelve weeks when an attorney supports its application [motion] for continuance with an affidavit [and supporting proof]7 affirming:
+(b) The trial court has discretion6 to grant a continuance of a trial [or a dispositive motion] setting for a maximum length of twelve weeks when an attorney the applicant attorney supports its application for continuance with an affidavit [and supporting proof]7 affirming counsel:

-(1) counsel must care for the spouse, son, daughter, or parent of the attorney, if such spouse, son, daughter, or parent has a serious health condition; or,
+(1) must care for the spouse, son, daughter, or parent of the attorney, if such spouse, son, daughter, or parent has a serious health condition; or,

-(2) counsel has a serious health condition that makes the attorney unable to perform the functions of trial counsel; or,
+(2) has a serious health condition that makes the attorney unable to perform the functions of trial counsel; or,

-(3) counsel is seeking leave due to a qualifying exigency arising out of the fact that the spouse, or a son, daughter, or parent of the attorney is on covered active duty (or has been notified of an impending call or order to covered active duty) in the Armed Forces.
+(3) because of any qualifying exigency arising out of the fact that the spouse, or a son, daughter, or parent of the employee is on covered active duty (or has been notified of an impending call or order to covered active duty) in the Armed Forces.

-$^{^{6}}$ Justice Bland requests the subcommittee consider broadening the continuance proposed rule to not only address the birth or adoption of a child but to include the grounds set forth in the Federal Family & Medical Leave Act.
+6 Justice Bland requests the subcommittee consider broadening the continuance proposed rule to not only address the birth or adoption of a child but to include the grounds set forth in the Federal Family & Medical Leave Act.